 An annuity is a financial contract that involves making periodic payments to an investor or lender until the end of the agreement.
 Calculating the present value (PV) of future annuity payments helps an investor understand the amount of money that an annuity represents in today’s dollars.

 What Is the Present Value of an Annuity?

 The present value of an annuity is the application of the time value of money.
 It’s the cash amount that a future stream of payments would be worth today when discounted to the present at a given interest rate.
 (Check out this present value of annuity table.)

-Present Value of an Annuity: Formulas
+Present Value of an Annuity Formulas

 - PMT = the amount of each payment

-- r = the discount rate
+- r = the interest rate

 - n = the number of periods that payments are made

 You have the opportunity to receive a lump-sum payment of $325,000, or 25 annual payments of $25,000 each.
 You decide to use a discount rate of 6% to calculate the present value of each type of annuity.

 Present value of ordinary annuity: